RolandWarburton/knowledge/programming/Javascript/Remote Debugging Node Containers.md

 First install the "Remote - Containers" plugin from the extensions store.
 Then to start debugging from within the container simply type `> attach to remote container` in the `F1` console, and select the node process from within there.

+Next in the settings menu search for `"debug javascript use preview"` and **enable** it. **THIS STEP IS IMPORTANT**.

 Now that we have covered the "within the container" method.
 Lets now do a better approach.
 By exposing port `9229` to the host machine, VSC can attach to the debug node server from within the container.
 Add the "Docker: Attach to Node" configuration to your `launch.json` using intellisense, or copy paste from here.

-Make sure that the `remoteRoot` is correctly set.

 ```json
 {